 Why is it a methodological guarantee?

 As you know, scenarios are built from the combination of the values or attributes of the variables selected to “represent” your initial question.
-The why and how these variables are selected is outside the scope of this article.
-We shall explain that in detail in our (forthcoming) course on scenario-building.
+The why and how these variables are selected is outside the scope of this article (see our course on scenario-building).

 Mathematically, the attributes or values of a variable must be exhaustive, i.e. cover all the possible values the variable can take in reality, as in the quantitative example on oil prices on the right hand side.We covered this in detail in the online course on modeling, module 4, explaining how to identify factors and drivers for a question and how to make sure these were variables.